So you want to host a Friendsgiving and don’t know where to start?

 Non-Traditional Friendsgiving Food Ideas

-For those who aren’t big fans of the traditional foods or don’t want to spoil the turkey day for anyone, be a little adventurous with your menu.
+For those who aren’t big fans of traditional foods or don’t want to spoil the turkey day for anyone, be a little adventurous with your menu.

 Our theme in the GirlHaus this year will consist of a sit-down dinner party with international dishes like fried rice, bolognese, cornbread, hummus, and guacamole.
 We’ll ask everyone attending to bring a dish to fit the theme and a bottle of wine or beer.